 - Converted the old home to a rental in 2007.

 - 1031 exchange to this duplex in 2014.
 (1031 exchange means selling one rental and buying another one.)

 - We will convert the duplex into our primary residence at some point.

 We’ll definitely need a good CPA to untangle this mess when we sell.
 The taxes will be pretty complicated.
 You can read more detail about our duplex in this post – Our Duplex Investment.

 Our rental condo is much less complicated.
 We purchased it as a short sale in 2011.
 This condo is in the building next to where we currently live.
-Originally, we hoped my parents could move into this unit and live here.
+Originally, we hoped my parents could live in this unit.
 However, it didn’t work out and we turned it into a rental.
 This condo is usually easy to rent out because it is in a convenient downtown location.
 The main problem is the yearly cost increase.
 The HOA and the property taxes increase every year with no signs of slowing down.
 This rental condo is not cash flowing for us.
 Currently, we spend about $50/month to rent it out.
 However, it has appreciated significantly.
 You can read more about our rental condo here – Our Rental Condo Investment.

 Primary residence condo

 We moved into our condo in 2007 when I didn’t want to live in the suburbs anymore.
 We rented out our 2,000 sq ft home and downsized to a 1,000 sq ft condo.
 The 2 beds/2 baths condo was perfect for us when we first moved in.
 There was plenty of space for a couple and 3 cats.
 We loved living here because the view is awesome and there are plenty of things to do in downtown Portland.
 However, the condo has shrunk as our family has grown.
 Now, our son is 7 years old, my mom lives with us full time, and we are down to one cat.
 A two bedroom condo is too small for a family this size.
 We’re making do for now, but everyone needs a little more personal space.